Salt and Pepper chicken wings is a popular dish at Chinese restaurants that is often ordered in bulk for Asian potluck parties.

 1. Pour enough vegetable oil into a pot or wok so that it is about 2 inches deep.
 Heat on medium-high until oil reaches 350F.

 2. Whisk flour, cornstarch, and water in a medium-sized bowl until no lumps remain.
 Pat chicken wings dry with paper towel.
 Coat chicken in slurry and then place into hot oil.

 3. Chicken will be fried twice.
 Work in small batches, about 6-8 pieces at a time.
 Fry for 8 minutes.
 Chicken will be a light golden color.
 Drain excess oil on paper towels.
 Set chicken aside to wait for second fry.
 Continue until all your wings have been fried once for 8 minutes.
-Then, again working in small batches (though you can increase to about 8-10 pieces per batch since chickens are less likely to stick together now that they have a crunchy batter rather than the wet coating), fry chicken a second time (chicken does not get coated again in the slurry!).
+Then, again working in small batches (though you can increase to about 8-10 pieces per batch since chickens are less likely to stick together now that they have a crunchy batter rather than the wet coating), fry chicken a second time for 8 minutes (chicken does not get coated again in the slurry!).
 Chicken should now be golden and crunchy.
 Set finished chicken aside.
 Repeat with remaining chicken until all wings have been fried twice.